 Final Note on Clover Traps

 Please keep in mind that deer are hardy animals and can easily withstand the night in a trap, even in cold and snowy conditions.
 It is not unusual for deer to bleat and struggle in the cage when first captured.
 However after a few minutes, the deer usually become calm and bed down in the trap.
 It is important for people and pets to stay away from the cage, or the deer may become excited and sustain an injury struggling inside the trap.
-If there is an emergency, such as a dog harassing the trapped deer or two deer in a trap, please contact program staff.
-We generally handle deer from 7 a.m. to 9 p.m.
-(Monday–Friday), so please limit calls to these hours except in case of an emergency.
+If there is an emergency, such as a dog harassing a trapped deer, contact Cornell Police at (607) 255-1111.